HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: More Results

 \subsection{Traveling Salesman Problem}

 To demonstrate the generality and robustness of the heuristic designed by our proposed method, we conduct a comprehensive evaluation using the real-world benchmark dataset TSPLib~\citep{reinelt1991tsplib}.
-TSPLib is a well-established collection of the TSP instances, widely used in the research community for benchmarking optimization algorithms.
+TSPLib is a well-established collection of TSP instances, widely used in the research community for benchmarking optimization algorithms.

 For our experiments, we select a diverse subset of TSP instances from TSPLib, specifically focusing on those containing no more than 500 nodes.
 This selection criterion ensures a manageable problem scale while still retaining the complexity necessary to assess algorithmic performance effectively.

 In our evaluation framework, we adopt a step-by-step construction approach to solve the TSP, which incrementally builds a tour by selecting the next node based on a learned heuristic.
 This paradigm allows us to evaluate the quality of decisions made at each step and better observe the contribution of the designed heuristic to the final solution quality.

 To rigorously assess the effectiveness and competitiveness of our proposed heuristic, we compare its performance against state-of-the-art LLM-based AHD baselines.
 These methods represent recent advances in leveraging large language models for combinatorial optimization tasks and serve as strong comparative baselines in our study.
 The experimental results, which include performance metrics, are summarized in Table \ref{tab:tsplib}.
 These results provide empirical evidence that our method not only performs competitively but also generalizes well across a variety of TSP instances in real-world scenarios.
+In addition, we further conduct experiments on small-scale instances (TSP10 and TSP20) under the step-by-step construction framework for TSP.
+The results are presented in Table \ref{tab:tspconst_small}.